 Simone Dinnerstein is an American pianist.
 She lives in Brooklyn, New York with her husband, son and dog, less than a mile from the hospital in which she was born.

 In recent years, Simone has created projects that express her broad musical interests.
-Following her recording Mozart in Havana , she brought the Havana Lyceum Orchestra from Cuba to the United States for the very first time, raising the funding, booking the concerts, and organizing their housing and transport.
+Following her recording of Mozart in Havana, she brought the Havana Lyceum Orchestra from Cuba to the United States for the very first time, raising the funding, booking the concerts, and organizing their housing and transport.
 Together, Simone and the orchestra played eleven concerts from Miami to Boston.
 Philip Glass composed his Piano Concerto No. 3 for Simone, co-commissioned by twelve American and Canadian orchestras.
 She collaborated with choreographer Pam Tanowitz to create New Work for Goldberg Variations, which was met with widespread critical acclaim.
-Working with Renée Fleming and the Emerson String Quartet she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals.
-Most recently she has created her own string ensemble, Baroklyn, which she directs from the keyboard.
-The performance she led of them playing Bach’s cantata Ich Habe Genug in March 2020 was the last concert she gave before New York City shut down.
+Working with Renée Fleming and the Emerson String Quartet, she premiered André Previn and Tom Stoppard’s Penelope at the Tanglewood, Ravinia and Aspen music festivals.
+Most recently, she created her own string ensemble, Baroklyn, which she directs from the keyboard.
+Their performance of Bach’s cantata Ich Habe Genug in March 2020 was the last concert she gave before New York City shut down.